Scifabric/app-tagging-pictures/long_description.md

-Tagging Pictures is a **demo application** for PyBossa that shows how you can crowdsourcing an image tagging problem.
+Tagging Pictures is a **demo project** for PyBossa that shows how you can crowdsourcing an image tagging problem.

-This application uses the Flickr web service as the source of the data and the pictures provided by [Australian War Memorial collection](http://www.flickr.com/photos/australian-war- memorial/with/8661409625/).
+This project uses the Flickr web service as the source of the data and the pictures provided by [Australian War Memorial collection](http://www.flickr.com/photos/australian-war- memorial/with/8661409625/).
 By using Flickr, we have the possibility of using